kkwong44/travelogue/README.md

 Registered users should able to comment any posts

 A form is available in the detail post where registered users can fill in and submit the form.
-The comment counter goes up by 1 when a comment has submitted succesffuly.
+The comment counter goes up by 1 when a comment has submitted successfully.

 **Example of leaving a comment**